gracious-tech/copy.church/src/index.md

         link: /statement/
         target: statement
         icon: 📝
-        details: Statement on the Stewardship of Scripture
+        details: The Sunnyvale Statement on the Stewardship of Scripture
 ---

 <script lang='ts' setup>